-COVID-19 and the State Courts
+COVID-19, Access to Justice, and the State Courts

 The COVID-19 pandemic has deeply impacted the U.S. justice system.
 State courts, attorneys, and all justice-involved people have drastically altered the way they conduct business due to the pandemic.
 As courthouses closed and court systems moved to virtual interactions, the court community rallied to respond to the ever-growing demands of justice-involved people, as any slowdown or restrictions on court operations would have significant implications for essential services and urgent matters such as detainees and inmates, victims of violence, parents/guardians with custody issues, and tenants facing evictions.
-State courts at all levels across the courtry have implemented strategies to continue providing access to justice.
+State courts at all levels across the country have implemented strategies to continue providing access to justice.

-In response to the pandemic, SJI supported the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA) Pandemic Rapid Response Team (RRT) in March 2020.
+In immediate response to the pandemic, SJI supported the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA) Pandemic Rapid Response Team (RRT) in March 2020.
 This group of chief justices and state court administrators created a roadmap for court operations during and after the pandemic, and continue to provide critical guidance and resources to the court community.
 Previously, SJI funded a first of its kind National Pandemic Summit at the University of Nebraska Medical Center in May 2019.
 The summit included court leaders, public health officials, legislators, and executive branch officials from 25 states and three territories.
-The summit focused on the need for states to plan and prepare for a pandemic.
+The summit focused on the need for states to plan and prepare for a pandemic, which would ultimately prove incredibly valuable to the COVID-19 response.